 Entity ID : PingConnect

-- PrecisionLender requires that the NameID contain the user’s email address.
-Technically we are looking for:
+A NameID containing the user’s email address.
+Most typically, we are looking for:

-You will need to provide the following information.
-The easiest way to do this is to send us an xml metadata file or provide a metadata URL.
-This will contain information such as IdP Entity-Id, Login and Logout URLs, and a Public Key x509 Certificate.
+Once you've completed the initial setup steps in your identity provider, provide PrecisionLender with the XML metadata file.
+This file will contain information such as IdP Entity-Id, Login and Logout URLs, and a Public Key x509 Certificate.